 If your Yeelight integration with Home Assistant is currently working, then why risk braking it by updating?
 While the Grid and Logbook cards sure look nice, you should be able to wait for a couple of weeks before risking your entire setup.

-If you are willing to spend some time experimenting an interesting solution to integrating Yeelight with Home Assistant has been discovered by a Reddit user.
+If you are willing to spend some time experimenting, an interesting solution to integrating Yeelight with Home Assistant has been discovered by a Reddit user.
 Instead of using the Yeelight integration, they have used the HomeKit Controller function in Home Assistant.
 If your Yeelight bulbs or LED strips ship with a pairing code in the box, you should be able to circumvent the Yeelight integration completely.

-What is Yeelight?
+What is a Yeelight?

 Yeelight is a Chinese vendor of smart lights and is, just like many other Chinese smart home brands, a part of the ever-expanding Xiaomi ecosystem.
-The year 2013 saw Yeelight launch their first smart LED light with money made from crowdfunding and they’ve since bolstered their lineup with ceiling lights, desk lights, ambience lighting, LED strips, and even more LED bulbs.
+The year 2013 saw Yeelight launch their first smart LED light with money made from crowdfunding, and they’ve since bolstered their line-up with ceiling lights, desk lights, ambience lighting, LED strips, and even more LED bulbs.
 The appeal of Yeelight products is one shared with many other Chinese vendors: they are cheap yet good-looking and functional.

 But those of us wanting smart home products that protect our privacy and can function without any cloud-connection should look elsewhere.
 You are required to install the Yeelight app before you can integrate Yeelight products with Home Assistant.
 According to reviews on the Google Play Store, the app wants permission to access your stored contacts, microphone, location, camera, and telephone records.
-Updates to the Yeelight app have also be known to cause frustration for many users.
+Updates to the Yeelight app have also been known to cause frustration for many users.

 What are the (better) alternatives to Yeelight for Home Assistant users?

-I personally wouldn’t recommend you use any Yeelight products.
+I, personally, wouldn’t recommend you use any Yeelight products.
 There are better and just as cheap options available.
 The main issue with Yeelight products I have is that they use Wi-Fi and require an app to get set up.
 Making the switch from Wi-Fi to Zigbee bulbs and LED strips has countless advantages:

 - You are not reliant on any cloud services, everything stays in your own four walls.